Awhalen1999/etch/docs/design.md

 ## rendering

-the CLI renders with [Ink](https://github.com/vadimdemedes/ink) — React for the terminal.
+the CLI renders with [OpenTUI](https://github.com/anomalyco/opentui) — a React reconciler on a native Zig core, running under Bun.
 Three layouts share the player HUD at the top and swap the rest based on encounter state:

 - **no encounter** — HUD + scroll (story, prose, command echoes) + input bar
 - **pre-combat**   — same layout, with a 15-second timer line appended at the